JcaPetri/Apollo-System-MySql/README.md

 					DateCreated			--> The DateCreated is the record creation datetime UTC.
 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
-	 		The table operation:
-				After you create the BusinessUnit in the BaseElement table, you add it to this table and assign it to a specific Company.
-				One company can have one or more than a BusinessUnit.